dwaipayan-bond013/Power-BI-Portfolio-Projects/Coffee_shop_Sale_analysis/README.md

    - Steady growth in average daily revenue
    - April onward saw a significant rise, possibly due to seasonal demand or promotions

+## Key Insights
+   - Revenue Growth: Total monthly revenue increased from $76K in February to $166K in June — a 118% growth, indicating strong customer engagement and effective sales strategies
+   - Top Products Drive Profit: Products like Barista Espresso, Brewed Chai Tea, and Hot Chocolate consistently ranked highest in sales, making them ideal candidates for seasonal promotions or bundle offers
+   - Morning is Prime Time: Over 55% of daily sales occur between 8 AM and 11 AM, suggesting this window should be targeted for promotions, loyalty stamps, or "coffee rush" deals
+   - Friday is the Busiest Day: Weekday sales outpace weekends, and Fridays consistently drive the highest revenue, possibly due to pre-weekend routines
+   - Consistent Store Growth: All three store locations showed strong, steady revenue increases.
+Hell’s Kitchen slightly outperformed the others, making it a strategic location for piloting new products or services

 ## Business Recommendations

+   - Peak hours between 8–11 AM should be targeted with: Flash offers, Breakfast combos, Loyalty coffee refills
+   - Barista Espresso, Brewed Chai Tea, and Hot Chocolate lead revenue growth.
+They can be bundled with bakery items
+   - Promote larger size options for these
+   - Weekday sales (~75%) dominate weekends
+   - Launch  exclusive combo deals like “Workday Warrior” to increase sale of bestselling items
+   - Office subscription programs or loyalty apps
+   - Target Hell’s Kitchen for Pilots, being the highest performer consistently, it’s best for: Piloting new items, hosting special events or sampling activities
+   - Steady growth signals readiness for online ordering platform, partnerships with food delivery services or opening new outlets
+   - Invest in inventory and visibility of Coffee, Tea, and Bakery sections
+   - Introduce new seasonal flavors or limited-time beverages from items which are sold less

+### 📌 Conclusion

+The Coffee Shop Sales Analysis from January to June 2023 shows a strong upward trend, with sales increasing by over 118% from ₹76K in February to ₹166K in June.
+The most active sales hours are between 8–11 AM, and Fridays and Saturdays consistently drive the highest revenue.
+Hell’s Kitchen emerged as the top-performing store, while coffee remained the best-selling product category, led by items like Barista Espresso and Brewed Chai Tea.
+Steady month-over-month growth suggests successful marketing and customer engagement strategies.
+Targeting high-demand time slots, optimizing store operations, and leveraging popular products for promotions could further boost revenue.